introspected/AutoOverlay/README.md

 Windows XP and previous versions of AviSynth are supported only before v0.2.5.

 ### Installation
-- Copy x86/x64 DLL's to AviSynth plugins folder.
+- Copy all files from x86/x64 folder to the AviSynth plugins folder.
 - DLL's may be blocked after downloading.
 Open file properties to unblock them.

 ### Description